dronekit/dronekit-python/README.md

     * Advanced ['drone_delivery'](examples/drone_delivery/)
     * Advanced ['follow-me'](examples/follow_me/)

-[Stack Overflow](http://stackoverflow.com/questions/tagged/dronekit-python) is the best place to ask for *technical support* on how to use the API.
+The [DroneKit Forums](http://discuss.dronekit.io) is the best place to ask for technical support on how to use the library.

-Copyright 2014 3D Robotics, Inc. - Licensed under the Apache 2.0 License.
+Copyright 2015 3D Robotics, Inc. Licensed under the Apache 2.0 License.